MinaProtocol/mina/rfcs/0000-graphql-api.md

 try to store related transactions indefinitely (where "related" means being sent to or from the public key).
 We may also need to store information about blocks that these keys have created.
-We will likely want to at least optionally cache the history of the blocks/payments on the client side as well, just to avoid needing to query it all every time (though we could also paginate the )
+We will likely want to at least optionally cache the history of the blocks/payments on the client side as well, just to avoid needing to query it all every time.

 Note: There are several custom scalars defined at the top for readability.
 These will be `String`s in the final implementation due to the complications involved in the encoding of custom scalars not being expressed in the schema and needing to be implemented symmetrically on the client and server.